Friday, December 16, 2005

 std::string::const_reverse_iterator itEnd = str.rbegin()++;

-(std::string::const_iterator itStart = str.begin(); itStart < itEnd.base(); ++itStart, ++itEnd)
+for (std::string::const_iterator itStart = str.begin(); itStart < itEnd.base(); ++itStart, ++itEnd)

 {